MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/Update-MgBookingBusinessStaffMember.md

 Update the properties of a bookingStaffMember in the specified bookingBusiness.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaBookingBusinessStaffMember](/powershell/module/Microsoft.Graph.Beta.Bookings/Update-MgBetaBookingBusinessStaffMember?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)